 Although Niagara Falls has all the usual souvenir shops you’d expect to find in an internationally-famous tourist town, if you’re willing to go a little off Clifton Hill and the surrounding streets, or the big Souvenir City on River Road, you might actually find something a little more unusual (and local) to take home.
 The casinos, for example, have shops selling Canadian art and handicrafts (actually made in Canada!
 Not China!).

-Not many people from out of town know about Queen Street, which is the original "downtown drag" of Niagara Falls Canada.
-This historic street lined century-old buildings, with stores running for about half a dozen blocks, has undergone massive restoration and renovation in the past few years and is actually a hidden gem, with a couple of wonderful art galleries selling the work of local artists, and many shops selling artsy items and home décor treasures.
+Queen Street is the original "downtown drag" of Niagara Falls Canada.
+This historic street lined with century-old buildings, and stores running for about half a dozen blocks, has undergone massive restoration and renovation in the past few years and is a hidden gem, with a couple of wonderful art galleries selling the work of local artists, and many shops selling artsy items and home décor treasures.
 To get there, take the Niagara Parkway north of the falls and then turn left onto Queen Street.

 Do you enjoy guided tours?
 They can certainly help you get familiar with a new place quickly and save you the time and effort of planning.
 Several tour companies offer tours ranging from a couple of hours to seven hours.
 You can tour the Falls and the rest of the city by horse and carriage, bus, bicycle, boat or even “exotic cars”.
 These Niagara Falls vacations tour packages often include a variety of attractions such as The Maid of the Mist, the Skylon Tower or local wineries.
 Frequently lunch is included as well; just be sure to read the fine print and compare before booking.

 If you don’t have time to spend in Niagara Falls overnight, you can also find bus tours to the Falls from Toronto that will whisk you back and forth in a day.

 Arriving in Niagara Falls Canada